afourmy/pyNMS/README.md

 ![AS management](https://github.com/mintoo/networks/raw/master/Readme/use_case_step4.PNG)

 ## Assign IP address and look at the configuration panel
-Right-click on the canvas, and select the "Calculate" entry.
+Right-click on the canvas, and select the "Refresh" entry.
 NetDim will perform the following actions:
 - Update AS topology
 - Interface allocation: assign Ethernet interfaces to all trunks: these interfaces are used to create the routing table of the attached routers, as well as for the configuration panel.
 - IP addressing: assign IP addressing to all interfaces.